mosling/SQLReport/README.md

 There is a sqlite database chinook (https://chinookdatabase.codeplex.com/) which is used for the example templates.
 You can download your own copy or use the stored database from the binaries directory.

-A simple setence to change something for Michael.
+A simple sentence to change something for Michael.